ErnestUrzua/my-class-repo/UC Berkley Coding Notes.md

 aysnc does multiple work at the at different times

+## Heroku
+package lock must have a `"start": "node server.js"` script and must be in root

+### heroku login
+open in terminal and type `heroku login` then you can type `heroku logs --tail --app ernesturzua-note-taker` and see logs

 # Express.js
 ## requires
 `var NotesDb = "../../db/db.json";` returns the path